AWS S3 Best Practices

 • begin an upload before the Object size is known

-• For GETs, the range HTTP header can help to improve the downloads by
+• For GETs, the Range HTTP header (byte-range fetches) can help improve the downloads by

 • allowing the object to be retrieved in parts instead of the whole object